NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

  .. note::

-  A battery in a home with photovoltaics (PV) will be controlled using a simple control strategy.
+  An unscheduled battery in a home with photovoltaics (PV) will be controlled using a simple control strategy.
 The battery will charge if PV production is greater than the building load and the battery is below its maximum capacity, while the battery will discharge if the building load is greater than PV production and the battery is above its minimum capacity.

   A battery can alternatively be controlled using :ref:`detailedschedules`, where charging and discharging schedules are defined.
+Positive schedule values control timing and magnitude of charging storage.
+Negative schedule values control timing and magnitude of discharging storage.

   A battery in a home without PV or charging/discharging schedules is assumed to operate as backup and is not modeled.